-Roman Catholic Trinity — A short version: Trinity, as espoused by the Roman Catholic Church (we would refer to this version as the orthodox variation), defines the One God of the Bible as a Single Divine Supreme Being (without form) composed of three distinct Persons (Father, Son, and Holy Spirit), who are co-eternal (without beginning, always existed alongside each other), co-equal (equal in position without hierarchy), indivisible (cannot be separated), consubstantial (an amalgamation of the same substance within a single "Being"), omniscient (all-knowing), omnipotent (all-powerful), omnipresent (everywhere present together).
-The Son exists through an "eternal generation," which means that the Father eternally (continuously) generates the Son, and the Son is eternally generated by the Father.
-As the begetting of the Son is eternal, so the "procession" of the Holy Spirit is also eternal.
+Roman Catholic Trinity — A short version: Trinity, as espoused by the Roman Catholic Church (we would refer to this version as the orthodox variation), defines the One God of the Bible as a Single Divine Supreme Being (without form) composed of three distinct Persons (Father, Son, and Holy Spirit), who are co-eternal (without beginning, always existed alongside each other), co-equal (equal in position without hierarchy), indivisible (cannot be separated), consubstantial (an amalgamation of the same substance within a single “Being”), omniscient (all-knowing), omnipotent (all-powerful), omnipresent (everywhere present together).
+The Son exists through an “eternal generation,” which means that the Father eternally (continuously) generates the Son.
+As the begetting of the Son is eternal, so the “procession” of the Holy Spirit is also eternal.
 See what the Catholics say about Trinity HERE.